logo-lakshmshree

 • Government Ownership: While they are granted autonomy, the government holds a majority stake, ensuring alignment with national interests.

-How a Company Becomes a Maharatna
+How Does a Company Become a Maharatna?

-• Net Worth: Its average net worth should be above ₹15,000 crore in the same period.
+• Average Net Worth: ₹15,000 crore or more in the same 3-year period.

 Why Invest in Maharatna Companies' Stocks?